getgud-io/cpp-getgud-sdk/README.md

 # GetGud C++ SDK
-Getgud C++ SDK allows you to integrate the GetGud platform into your application.
-With the help of Getgud SDK you will be able to send your Game and Match data to Getgud as well as reports and players metadata.
+Getgud C++ SDK allows you to integrate your game with the GetGud platform.
+Once integrated, you will be able to stream your matches to Getgud's cloud, as well as to send reports and update players data.

 ## Table of Contents